 Figure 3.
 The satellite can see more than just icebergs.

 Figure 4.
-Icebergs, sea ice and land look different in RADARSAT-2 images.
+Icebergs, sea ice, and land look different in Sentinel-1 images

-How we do tell the difference between ships and icebergs?
+How can radar data tell the difference between ships and icebergs?

 Who else is interested in finding icebergs?